Introduction

 - Following safe harbor payment guidelines

-By understanding these key points, you can prioritize your tax planning and compliance efforts effectively.
+By understanding these key points, you can prioritize your efforts effectively.
 So, what steps are you taking to stay on top of your tax game?

 Conclusion